ponyta/ponyta.github.io/_posts/2018-12-03-prototype-based-programming-in-javascript.md

 If you think you got it, try implementing these problems to test your knowledge:

-1. Change our `Dog` constructor to properly create objects that inherit from `Animal`.
+1. Change `Dog` to properly create objects that inherit from `Animal`.
 2. Implement an equivalent to static methods, like an `Animal.randomAnimal()` method that generates a new `Animal` with random property values.
 What is the value of `this` when calling this method?
 3. Implement an equivalent to static fields, like a `Cat.BREEDS` field that stores all `Cat` breeds.
 Make sure it behaves